9 Best Cafes In And Near Tay Ho Where Locals Like To Hang Out

 Caffe Doppio

-The menu is a quite straightforward selection of drinks, from coconut coffee to cafe mocha.
-There are also juices and smoothies for a wellness and vitamin boost.
+The menu offers a straightforward selection of drinks, including coconut coffee and café mocha, alongside juices and smoothies aimed at a health-conscious clientele.

 Photo by @coppersea